 TNPSC Group 2 Exam Date

-It is expected that the TNPSC Group 2 preliminary test will be conducted in the month of November 2019 tentatively, while the main examination is expected to be conducted in the month of February 2020 Tentatively.
+It is expected that the TNPSC Group 2 preliminary test will be conducted in the month of November 2021 tentatively, while the Main examination is expected to be conducted in the month of February 2022 Tentatively.
 Candidates interested in applying can get to know the actual dates from the official website of the TNPSC.

 TNPSC Group 2 Selection Process

 The selection of candidates for TNPSC Combined Civil Services Examination – II (Group 2) is conducted as a three-step process.
 The first step is the preliminary examination, while the second step is the main examination.
-Followed by these two, there will be an oral test in the form of interview, which will be held for 40 marks, for the final selection of candidates, but the candidates appearing for Group 2A exam will not have to go through the interview.
-Preliminary test is only screening in nature (Qualifying) and the marks scored in the Prelim exam will be considered for selecting candidates for main exam.
-Marks scored in main exam and oral test will be considered for final merit/ ranking, while for Group 2A posts, merit list will be prepared on the basis of marks scored in main exam only.
+Followed by these two, there will be an oral test in the form of an interview, which will be held for 40 marks, for the final selection of candidates, but the candidates appearing for Group 2A exam will not have to go through the interview.

 Important Dates After Submission Of Application